Arthur Getagazhev

 Following the killing of Dzhamaleyl Mutaliyev (alias Emir Adam) by Russian security forces on 21 May 2013, Doku Umarov, leader of the Caucasus Emirate, appointed Getagazhev as the head of the Vilayat Galgayche rebels.
 Getagazhev was among 7 killed during a raid by security forces on the village of Sagopshi on 24 May 2014.

 Aftermath

 On 6 July 2014, Russian special forces prepared an ambush near the morgue where the body of Arthur Getagazhev was located.
 The intelligence reported that Ingush rebels would try to recover the body of the slain leader.
-The intelligence turned out to be correct; Radio Free Europe (department specializing on the Caucasus) reported that in the middle of the day two Ingush rebels attacked the ambush, killed seven and wounded four Russian FSB and spetsnaz officers within less than 40 seconds, after which the rebels left the scene unharmed.
+Radio Free Europe (department specializing on the Caucasus) claimed that in the middle of the day two Ingush rebels attacked the ambush, killed seven and wounded four Russian FSB and spetsnaz officers within less than 40 seconds, after which the rebels left the scene unharmed.